-The information on governance included here supplements that described in the Chair of Trustees' Report and in the Statement of Chair of Trustees' Responsibilities.
-The Governing Body has formally met 10 times during the year.
-Attendance during the year at meetings of the Governing Body was as follows:
+The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
+The Board of Trustees has formally met 7 times during the year.
+Attendance during the year at meetings of the Board of Trustees was as follows: